yousafitpro/c-photo-gallery-and-simple-file-manager/README.md

-Keep in mind this is only for laravel ( PHP )
+Keep in mind this is only for laravel ( PHP ) and Bootstrap And Jquery are required

 Step-1 ( install composer using following command )